-This page is about the user interface, accessability and assistance using the site.
+This page is about the user interface, accessibility and assistance using the site.
 For more generic info on the site, see the About Page.

 Table xx shows the keyboard shortcuts of this website.
-Microsofts new notation for keyboard shortcuts is used because this seems to be the most common nowadays.
-Mod ist a browser dependant modifier key.
-See table yy for modifier keys of popular browsers.
+Microsoft's new notation for keyboard shortcuts is used because this seems to be the most common nowadays.
+Mod is a browser dependent modifier key.
+See the following table for modifier keys of popular browsers.

 |Mod + a||About|